Unity-Technologies/ml-agents/docs/Migrating.md

 - `use_visual` and `allow_multiple_visual_obs` in the `UnityToGymWrapper` constructor
 were replaced by `allow_multiple_obs` which allows one or more visual observations and vector observations to be used simultaneously.
+- `--save-freq` has been removed from the CLI and is now configurable in the trainer configuration file.
 - `--lesson` has been removed from the CLI.
 Lessons will resume when using `--resume`.
   To start at a different lesson, modify your Curriculum configuration.